ClusterHQ/flocker/docs/gettingstarted/installation.rst

    ...
    alice@mercury:~$

-If there are conflicts with other Homebrew packages, Homebrew may instruct you to force the linking step of the installation.

 You can see the Homebrew recipe in the `homebrew-tap`_ repository.

 The ``flocker-deploy`` command line program will now be available: